Lost Among Notes

 Synecdoche, AI

-I’m pretty skeptical about the hype with today’s machine learning and large language models and generative AI.
+I’m pretty skeptical about the hype with today’s machine learning and large language models and generative A.I.

 There’s something else that bugs me about the current AI propaganda.
 Something small but noticeable.
-The use of ChatGPT or of other generative AI tools in fashion today as synonymous with “A.I.”
+The widespread use of ChatGPT or of other generative AI tools in fashion today as synonymous with “A.I.”
 For instance I just looked at a news feed, and there’s this headline from CNN: AI is getting better at thinking like a person.
 Nvidia says its upgraded platform makes it even better.

 Describing A.I. as Large Language Models and Machine Learning is about as meaningful as describing mathematics as differential geometry plus combinatorics.